ibm-cloud-docs/containers/cs_loadbalancer.md

 <dl>
 <dt>Host name</dt>
 <dd>When you create a public NLB in a single- or multizone cluster, you can expose your app to the internet by creating a host name for the NLB IP address.
-Additionally, {{site.data.keyword.Bluemix_notm}} takes care of generating and maintaining the wildcard SSL certificate for the host name for you.
+Additionally, {{site.data.keyword.cloud_notm}} takes care of generating and maintaining the wildcard SSL certificate for the host name for you.
 <p>In multizone clusters, you can create a host name and add the NLB IP address in each zone to that host name DNS entry.
 For example, if you deployed NLBs for your app in 3 zones in US-South, you can create the host name `mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud` for the 3 NLB IP addresses.
 When a user accesses your app host name, the client accesses one of these IPs at random, and the request is sent to that NLB.</p>
 Note that you currently cannot create host names for private NLBs.</dd>
 <dt>Health check monitor</dt>